role: UX Designer

 a simple survey

-Gathering general information about home ownership and home searching got me wondering: what were the search criteria searchers used to find a new home?
+Gathering general information about home ownership and home searching got me wondering: what were the search criteria searchers using to find a new home?
 I explored this during detailed experiential interviews.
 I asked homeowners to tell me how they went about finding their last home and the search criteria they used.
 I found that searchers were more interested in finding the right neighborhood rather than the exactly perfect house.
 The methods used to complete the search for the neighborhood were hit or miss google searches or using word of mouth to find the reputation of the neighborhood.

 Based on interviews and survey responses three personas were created to inform the design of the prototype.